Muthumanickam1521/wolf-vs-husky/README.md

-# WOlf Vs. Husky Image Classifier
+# Wolf Vs. Husky Image Classifier

 An image classifier built using deep learning in Python that has potential to predict whether an image has wolf or husky.